Dumebii/Articles/clh94xuo8019dl8nv44xwhfb1.md

 This new wave has led to an increased demand for web developers.

-In this article, and the rest following in the series, we will be teaching you how to get started on web development.
-Giving you everything you need to know to launch you into the journey.
+In this article, and the rest in the series, we will be teaching you how to get started on web development, giving you everything you need to know to launch you into the journey.

 Please note that this tutorial is not comprehensive, and does not in any way seek to replace proper learning and practice.
 This is just an overview.